martinlatrille/Aito/README.md

 ## One dependency

-The only dependency of the RESTinPy project is `requests`.
+The only dependency of the Aito project is `requests`.

 ## Doc